deepmedia/Transcoder/README.md

 #### Time interpolation

+**Note: when time is changed, you must make sure to remove the audio track or the process breaks.**

 We offer APIs to change the timestamp of each video and audio frame.
 You can pass a `TimeInterpolator` to the transcoder builder to be able to receive the frame timestamp as input, and return a new one as output.